plebhash/sv2-explained/md/01-mining.md

 ## Pooled mining

-Pools are systems where multiple miners combine their hashing power and share the resulting rewards while  efficiently splitting the nonce search-space.
+Pools are systems where multiple miners combine their hashing power and share the resulting rewards.

-The candidate block is built to pay the reward to the pool Bitcoin address.
+The candidate block is built to pay the reward to the pool's Bitcoin address.

 Individual miners connect their mining equipment to the pool server.
 Each miner communicates a Bitcoin address to the pool, which is used to receive their share of the rewards.